Frequently Asked Questions for Alumni

 May I bring a plus-one, family, or an additional personal guest?

-You are welcome to bring a “plus-one”, defined as any additional personal guest other than yourself, including partners and family members.
 All hotel accommodations will be for one person per room.
-You are welcome to share your room and your free time with your plus-ones, but please note that additional charges may apply if the occupancy of your room exceeds more than two people (including yourself).
+You are welcome to share your room and your free time with your plus-ones, but please note that additional charges may apply if the occupancy of your room exceeds two people (including yourself).
+Each hotel room can only be occupied by two people (over the age of 12), plus up to two children (under the age of 12).
+Any additional plus-ones (a third person over the age of 12, or a third child under the age of 12) will need to secure alternate accommodation at their expense.
 Any such additional charges will be your responsibility.
 The Institute of International Education (IIE) will not assist with travel for plus-ones, and visa invitation letters for plus-ones are not provided.
-Please note that plus-ones will not be able to access or participate in any of the Reunion activities, meals, or transportation, and thus should plan their trip accordingly.
-There will be common lounge spaces for plus-ones to socialize, independent of the Reunion activities.
+Plus-ones may wish to apply for a tourist visa for China.
+Please note that the participation of plus-ones will be limited to the following activities:

 Financial Information

-What the cost to attend?
+What is the cost to attend?

-What costs will be covered by Schwarzman Scholars?
+What costs will be covered?

 The following costs will be covered for alumni and current Scholars who register, meet all deadlines, and complete payment of their deposits:

-• Schwarzman Scholars will offer:
+- Schwarzman Scholars will offer:

-• Hotel accommodation (one person per room) at one of the four venue hotels.
+- Hotel accommodation (one person per room) at one of the four venue hotels.
 Cohorts 1, 2, 3, 5, 6, 7, 8, and 9 will check-in on April 22, 2026, and check-out by April 27, 2026.
 Members of Cohort 4 who are participating in the Cohort 4 Gathering from April 20-22, 2026, please reference additional details on the Alumni Platform regarding arrival.
 Click here for Cohort 4 agenda information.
 Click here for supplemental Cohort 4 FAQs.
-Cohort 10 will check-in on April 22, 2026, and check-out on April 26, 2026.
+Cohort 10 will check-in on April 25, 2026, and check-out on April 26, 2026.

-• Breakfast from April 23 – 27, 2026 for one person per room.
+- Breakfast from April 23 – 27, 2026 for one person per room.

-• Lunch from April 23 – 26, 2026 for one person per room.
+- Lunch from April 23 – 24, 2026 for one person per room.

-• Short-term health insurance for the Reunion dates for alumni.
+- Short-term health insurance for the Reunion dates for alumni.

-Are there any expected out of pocket costs to attend?
+Are there any expected out-of-pocket costs to attend?

 The following costs are NOT provided by Schwarzman Scholars:

-• Any costs incurred by you extending your hotel stay or changing your airfare.
+- Any costs incurred by you extending your hotel stay or changing your airfare.

-• Travel, meals, and entertainment for plus-ones as well as any additional costs charged by a hotel in connection with a plus-one’s accommodation.
+- Travel, meals, and entertainment for plus-ones as well as any additional costs charged by a hotel in connection with a plus-one’s accommodation.
 Please consult the plus-ones resource document in Whova after registering for further details.

-• Some hotel rooms will have one large bed, while others will have two twin beds.
+- Some hotel rooms will have one large bed, while others will have two twin beds.
 If an additional folding bed is required (e.g. to accommodate plus-ones), this will be subject to prevailing hotel rates.
 Depending on the hotel property you are placed into, this will be ¥ 385 – 550 per person per night.

-• Room service, laundry, minibar, or other incidental charges incurred by you or your plus-ones, including, but not limited to, smoking, excessive trash, damage etc. as determined by the hotel.
+- Room service, laundry, minibar, or other incidental charges incurred by you or your plus-ones, including, but not limited to, smoking, excessive trash, damage etc. as determined by the hotel.
 All guests will be required to provide a credit card at check-in and may be required to put down a refundable deposit until the room is cleared at the end of stay, and any charges accounted for.

-• Ground transportation between home and airport, Beijing airports and the hotel venue, visa costs, any incidental costs during travel, and self-organized activities/excursions in Beijing.
+- Ground transportation between home and airport, Beijing airports and the hotel venue, visa costs, any incidental costs during travel, and self-organized activities/excursions in Beijing.

-• International roaming charges or local mobile data plans.
+- International roaming charges or local mobile data plans.

-• Travel to and from Tsinghua University on April 25 – April 26, 2026.
+- Travel to and from Tsinghua University on April 25 – April 26, 2026, as well as return ground transportation from Tsinghua University to the Reunion hotel on April 24, 2026.

-In there additional financial assistance available to cover the cost to attend the Reunion?
+Is there additional financial assistance available to cover the cost to attend the Reunion?

 Do I have to stay at the arranged hotel?
 Can I arrange my own accommodation and get reimbursed?